 Students

 Undergraduate researchers are also a critical component of our research group — and research at the Institute on the Environment.
 Undergrads typically participate in a larger project while also exploring their own independent sub-project.
+There are many opportunities for undergraduates listed on the Institute’s leadership and education webpage.

 Visit us